-As disclosed herein, the Incentive Plan in place for fiscal 2018 provided for an aggregate cash incentive compensation award pool of approximately \$7.185 million.
-The maximum portion of the award pool, subject to the limitations of the Incentive Plan, that each Covered Employee could be awarded was: Mr. Sullivan - 40% or \$2,874,000; Mr. Rice - 30% or \$2,156,000; Mr. Moore - 15% or \$1,078,000; and Ms. Kastner - 15% or \$1,078,000.
-However, the Compensation Committee had set a maximum award of 150% of the Covered Employee's base salary as a limit, with a target award of 100% of the Covered Employee's base salary.
+As disclosed herein, the Incentive Plan in place for fiscal 2019 provided for an aggregate cash incentive compensation award pool of approximately \$7.0725 million.
+The maximum portion of the award pool, subject to the limitations of the Incentive Plan, that each named executive officer could be awarded was: Mr. Sullivan - 40% or \$2,829,000; each of Messrs.
+Gordon, Moore and Smiley and Ms. Kastner - 15% or \$1,060,875.
+However, the Compensation Committee set a maximum award of 150% of the named executive officer's base salary as a limit, with a target award of 100% of the named executive officer's base salary, with the exception of Mr. Sullivan, whose maximum award was set at 200% of his base salary, with a target award of 125% of his base salary, and Mr. Smiley, whose maximum award was set at 100% of his base salary, with a target award of 70% of his base salary.
 Furthermore, the Incentive Plan limits the maximum award to any individual to \$2,000,000.
-As a result, the maximum award that could be earned by each Covered Employee was: Mr. Sullivan - \$1,455,000; Mr. Rice - \$1,095,000; Mr. Moore - \$555,000; and Ms. Kastner - \$472,500.
-Furthermore, as a result of his retirement from the Company, Mr. Rice's award was limited to \$550,000 pursuant to the terms of his employment agreement.
-The actual awards were as follows: Mr. Sullivan, \$730,000; Mr. Rice, \$550,000; Mr. Moore, \$370,000; and Ms. Kastner, \$220,000.
+As a result, the maximum award that could be earned by each named executive officer was: Mr. Sullivan - \$1,950,000; Mr. Gordon - \$727,500; Mr. Moore - \$570,000; Ms. Kastner - \$525,000; and Mr. Smiley - \$323,000.
+The actual awards were as follows: Mr. Sullivan, \$975,000; Mr. Gordon, \$485,000; Mr. Moore, \$380,000; Ms. Kastner, \$300,000; and Mr. Smiley, \$215,000.

-In determining the actual incentive compensation awards for fiscal 2018, the named executive would receive a portion of his or her award equal to:
+In determining the actual incentive compensation awards for fiscal 2019, the named executive would receive a portion of his or her award equal to:

-- 40% of his or her base salary, if the Company achieved an 18.6% increase in adjusted earnings before interest and taxes ("EBIT").
-The Company achieved a 4.8% increase in adjusted EBIT.
-Although the Company did not achieve its adjusted EBIT goal, the Compensation Committee elected to award one-fourth of this portion of each named executive officer's award (i.e., 10% of his or her base salary) in light of achieving 26.1% of the adjusted EBIT growth goal; - 30% of his or her base salary, if the Company achieved revenue growth of 6.0% or above.
-The Company achieved revenue growth of 7.3%.
-Since the Company achieved its revenue growth goal in its entirety, the Compensation Committee elected to award all of this portion of each named executive officer's award (i.e., 30% of his or her base salary); - 40% of his or her base salary, if the Company achieved growth in other financially measured objectives, which for fiscal 2018 were improvement in (i) gross profit margin, (ii) net income margin and (iii) capital adjusted net earnings.
-For fiscal 2018, gross profit margin did not improve compared to fiscal 2017, and capital adjusted net earnings decreased.
-However, based on net income margin improvement, the Compensation Committee elected to award 37.5% of this portion of each named executive officer's award (i.e., 15% of his or her base salary); and - 40% of his or her base salary, in the discretion of the Chief Executive Officer, based upon the achievement of non-financially measured management objectives, which were such named executive officer's involvement in the Company's (i) merger and acquisition transactions in fiscal 2018, (ii) significant restructuring actions completed in fiscal 2018 and (iii) stockholder engagement in connection with the Cooperation Agreement.
-Each named executive officer earned a portion of his or her award based upon achievement of applicable individual objectives.
+- One-third of his or her target award if the Company achieved revenue growth of at least 4.3% and leveraged EBIT growth.
+The Company achieved revenue growth of 4.6%; however, EBIT grew by only 0.8%.
+Since the Company achieved its revenue growth goal, but not the EBIT growth goal, the Compensation Committee elected to award one-half of this portion of each named executive officer's award (i.e., one-sixth of his or her target award). - One-third of his or her target award if the Company achieved the 2020 MAP to Growth initiative targets for fiscal 2019.
+Wave 1 (fiscal 2019) of the 2020 MAP to Growth initiative was completed ahead of initial target by 23%, with procurement and general and administrative (G&A) expense savings ahead of plan, and manufacturing savings on plan.
+Based on achieving (and exceeding in some respects) the fiscal 2019 targets for the 2020 MAP to Growth initiative, the Compensation Committee elected to award all of this portion of each named executive officer's award (i.e., one-third of his or her target award); and - One-third of his or her target award in the discretion of the Chief Executive Officer, based upon the achievement of non-financially measured management objectives, which included such named executive officer's involvement in, among other things, the Company's (i) merger and acquisition transactions in fiscal 2019 and (ii) capital markets transactions.
+Each named executive officer also earned a portion of his or her award based upon achievement of applicable individual objectives.

 As a result, Messrs.
-Sullivan, Gordon, Moore and Ms. Kastner were awarded incentive compensation equal to approximately 75%, 100%, 100% and 70% of their respective base salaries.
-As a result of his retirement from the Company, Mr. Rice's award was limited to \$550,000, or approximately 75% of his base salary, pursuant to the terms of his employment agreement.
+Sullivan, Gordon and Moore, Ms. Kastner and Mr. Smiley were awarded incentive compensation equal to approximately 100%, 100%, 100%, 86% and 67% of their respective base salaries.